Rufi512/django-app-test/README.md

 	`pip install requirements.txt`

-+ Create an .env in the root of the project that must contain:
++ Inside in the folder src create an .env that must contain:
 SECRET_KEY and DEBUG_STATE

-+ Do the migrations inside in the folder src
++ Do the migrations
 `python manage.py makemigrations`
 `python manage.py migrate`

 + And start
 `python manage.py runserver`

++ If the database didn't work for some reason, try this:
+`python manage.py migrate --run-syncdb`